magneticio/vamp.io/content/documentation/reference/overview.md

 -   Because you can inline breeds into blueprints.
 -   Because you create deployments by `POST`-ing a blueprint.
--   Because they have information on scale, filters and sla's.
+-   Because they have information on scale, filters and SLA's.

 This means you will probably start out just using blueprints.